nguyenhuy0905/rare/README.md

 If it lands at the final state, the string matches.
 Otherwise, while the string isn't empty, it tries to match the same string, minus the first letter.
-- If you use the CLI, this program simply checks which line has a match to the regular expression, then prints the entire line.
+- If you use the CLI, this program simply checks which line has a match to the regular expression, then prints the part of the line that first matches the regex.
 That's it.
 Not even the highlight you get when you `grep`.
+  - Note, this implies that, ".\*" always only prints the first letter.
+  - A "match all" method will be added soon.

 ## What does it support currently?